wangziqi2013/wangziqi2013.github.io/_posts/2021-07-03-synergistic-cache-layout.markdown

    and so on.
 This rule can be implemented with just the first-use bit: When a block hits the LLC but the bit is set, the block will be inserted.
 Otherwise, the missing block will not be inserted.

+3. In a compressed cache, the number of tags are more than the number of data slots.
+This naturally fits into this first-use model, as it requires more tags than data slots in order to track blocks whose data is not cached (this is the way a compressed cache works).

 This paper proposes a cache insertion policy that increases actual block reuse by delaying the insertion of the data